senojj/stomp/README.md

 	// connection established
 }
 ```
-The Frame API provides you with everything you need to get started communicating with a stomp
-server.
 The stomp connection establishment flow is synchronous, so the code hasn't become
 complicated yet.
 However, directly writing to and reading from a connection through the Frame
 API is not thread safe.
 Invoking `Frame::Write` concurrently on the same connection may result in
 malformed frames on the wire.
 Invoking `stomp.ReadFrame` concurrently on the same connection may